Jaconp/RecoVer/UserManual.md

 4. Reporting a Stolen Item

 ## Getting Started
-Before using our website, it is recommended that you sign in first as it allows you to use most of the functionality in our website.
-To do so, click the sign in button on the top right of the page.
+Before using our website, it is recommended that you sign in first, as this allows you to access most of the features on our site.
+To sign in, click the Sign In button at the top right of the page.

-Using your student icon account is **mandatory** to ensure that none RVians cannot use the site (or at least non-MOE students).
-You can choose the "sign in with Google" function (recommended) or the manual login function.
+Using your student icon account is mandatory to ensure that only RVians (or MOE students) can use the site.
+You may choose either the “Sign in with Google” function (recommended) or the manual login option.

 ## The Catalogue
 **Before** submitting a report, please look at the catalogue of items.
 Our homepage shows the latest items being found or lost, so if you have lost an item, chances are it is already there.